breaded-xyz/alphakit/README.md

 	fmt.Printf("%d backtest trials to run during optimization\n", trialCount)

 	// Start the optimization process and monitor with a receive-only channel
-	// Trials will execute concurrently with a default worker pool matching num of CPUs trials, _ := optimizer.Start(context.Background())
+	// Trials will execute concurrently with a default worker pool matching the num of CPUs trials, _ := optimizer.Start(context.Background())
 	for range trials {
 	}

 	// Inspect the study results following optimization study := optimizer.Study()
-	if len(study.ValidationResults) == 0 {
-		fmt.Println("Optima not found because highest ranked param set made no trades during optimization trials.") return
-	}

 	// Read out the optimal param set and results optimaPSet := study.Validation[0]